SlothBorg/five-room-dungeon/README.md

 4. Connects each subgraph, after the first, to 1–3 of the existing modules.
    1. The connection chance is weighted: 50% 1, 30% 2, 20% 1.
 5. Creates an image of the dungeon with lables, saved to `dungeon_graph.png`.
-6. Creates a markdown table listing every room, its role, and what rooms it connects to, saved to `dungeon_rooms.md`.
+6. Creates a Markdown table listing every room, its role, and what rooms it connects to, saved to `dungeon_rooms.md`.

+## Examples

+Examples of the output can be found in the `examples` directory.

 ## Installation